OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Start the app and click in the input fields that take sensitive data.
 If strings are suggested, the keyboard cache has not been disabled for these fields.

-## Determining Whether Sensitive Stored Data Has Been Exposed via IPC Mechanisms (MSTG-STORAGE-6)
+## Testing Determining Whether Sensitive Stored Data Has Been Exposed via IPC Mechanisms (MSTG-STORAGE-6)

-### Overview

-As part of Android's IPC mechanisms, content providers allow an app's stored data to be accessed and modified by other apps.
-If not properly configured, these mechanisms may leak sensitive data.

 ### Static Analysis